 Offences [s 10H]

 It is an offence to negotiate, arrange or obtain the benefit of a surrogacy contract on behalf of another for payment and in circumstances that do not meet the criteria for a recognised surrogacy agreement.

 It is also an offence to induce another to enter into a surrogacy contract for valuable consideration.

 The maximum penalty is 12 months imprisonment.

-The laws on abortion differ from State to State.
-In South Australia it is covered under the Criminal Law Consolidation Act 1935 (SA) s 82A(1).
+In South Australia the law on abortion is covered by the Criminal Law Consolidation Act 1935 (SA) s 82A(1).
 To perform an illegal abortion on oneself or someone else is an offence with a maximum penalty of life imprisonment.

-A woman who has resided in South Australia for at least two months may have an abortion, at certain hospitals, by a medical practitioner who agrees with another medical practitioner with one of the following assessments:
+A woman (of any age) who has resided in South Australia for at least two months may have an abortion, at certain hospitals, by a medical practitioner who agrees with another medical practitioner with one of the following assessments: